ShereenHeshamLotfy/NYC_Taxi_2024_Analysis/README.md

 The goal is to clean monthly raw data, fix common data quality issues, merge all months into a single dataset, and prepare the data for analytics and reporting (including Power BI / DAX).

 ## 📌 Business Problem
-NYC taxi drivers struggle to maximize revenue due to fluctuating demand across time and locations.
+NYC taxi drivers struggle to maximize daily revenue due to demand variabilitys.

 ## 🎯 Project Objective
 Clean and standardize monthly taxi trip CSV files